MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

       [in] IUnknown* args);
 }

-/// Received TextureBuffer that the renderer writes to so that the host
+/// Received texture that the renderer writes to so that the host
 /// will read on it.
 [uuid(b94265ae-4c1e-11ed-bdc3-0242ac120002), object, pointer_default(unique)]
 interface ICoreWebView2StagingWebTexture : IUnknown {
-  /// TextureBuffer handle.
+  /// texture handle.
 The handle's lifetime is owned by the
   /// ICoreWebView2StagingTextureStream object so the host must not close it.
-  /// The same handle value will be used for same TextureBuffer so the host can use
+  /// The same handle value will be used for same texture so the host can use
-  /// handle value as a unique TextureBuffer key.
+  /// handle value as a unique texture key.
   /// If the host opens its own resources by handle, then it is suggested
   /// that the host removes those resources when the handle's texture size
   /// is changed because the browser also removed previously allocated different
-  /// sized buffers when image size is changed.
+  /// sized textures when image size is changed.
-  [propget] HRESULT Handle([out, retval] HANDLE* handle);
+  [propget] HRESULT Handle([out, retval] HANDLE* value);

-  /// TextureBuffer resource.
+  /// Direct2D texture resource.
-  /// The same resource value will be used for same TextureBuffer so the host can use
+  /// The same resource value will be used for same texture so the host can use
-  /// resource value as a unique TextureBuffer key.
+  /// resource value as a unique texture key.
   /// ICoreWebView2StagingTextureStream object has a reference of the resource
   /// so ICoreWebView2StagingWebTexture holds same resource object for
-  /// the same TextureBuffer.
+  /// the same texture.
-  [propget] HRESULT Resource([out, retval] IUnknown** resource);
+  [propget] HRESULT Resource([out, retval] IUnknown** value);

   /// It is timestamp of the web texture.
 Javascript can set this value
   /// with any value, but it is suggested to use same value of its original
-  /// video frame that is a value of PresentBuffer so that the host is able to
+  /// video frame that is a value of PresentTexture so that the host is able to
   /// tell the receiving texture delta.
-  [propget] HRESULT Timestamp([out, retval] UINT64* timestampInMicroseconds);
+  [propget] HRESULT Timestamp([out, retval] UINT64* value);
 }

 ```

+---ts
+interface WebView extends EventTarget {
+    // ... leaving out existing methods

+    /// Request video stream to the WebView2 native host.
+The API call will
+    /// trigger StartRequested event in the native host, then the native host
+    /// will setup video frame from the Web cam or any other source, and provide
+    /// stream with PresentTexture.

+    /// The API returns Promise that will return MediaStream object when the first
+    /// video stream arrive from the native host's PresentTexture.

+    /// The API will return an exception of `CONSTRAINT_NOT_SATISFIED` if the
+    /// requested `textureStreamId` is not supported by the native host.
+    getTextureStream(textureStreamId: string): MediaStream;

+    /// Provides video stream to the WebView2 native host.
+When JS creates new
+    /// video frame from the receiving video frame by getTextureStream, it can
+    /// sends it back to the native host with the API call.
+    registerTextureStream(textureStreamId: string, textureStream: MediaStreamTrack): void;

+    /// Stops sending video stream to the native host, which was started by
+    /// registerTextureStream.
+    unregisterTextureStream(textureStreamId: string): void;
+}

+---